lbl-srg/obc/specification/source/cdl.rst

 * A model of computation that describes when blocks are executed and when outputs are assigned to inputs.

-The next sections explain the elements of CDL.
+The next sections define the CDL language.

 Syntax